-Management recommends that BDO LLP of London, United Kingdom ("BDO"), the Corporation's auditors since 12 November 2013, be appointed as the auditors of the Corporation by the Shareholders and the Shareholders authorise the Directors to fix the auditors' remuneration.
+Management recommends that BDO LLP of London, United Kingdom ("BDO") be appointed as the auditors of the Corporation by the Shareholders and the Shareholders authorise the Directors to fix the auditors' remuneration.
 Management is seeking the approval at the Meeting for BDO to be so appointed.